aedart/laravel-helpers/README.md

 #!php
 <?php

 // When no custom configuration repository has been specified...
-Laravel's default configuration
 $myComponent = new MyComponent();
 $configRepository = $myComponent->getConfig(); // Uses fallback, invokes the `\Illuminate\Support\Facades\Config`, which is then resolved from the IoC Service Container